Florian7T/sha256brute/README.md

 # sha256brute

-sha256brute.py is a CPU powered SHA256 multicore alphabetic password bruteforcer This means that it will check every possible password in SHA256 until it finds a match.
+sha256brute.py is a CPU powered SHA256 multicore alphabetic password bruteforcer<br>
+This means that it will check every possible password in SHA256 until it finds a match.
 To speed things up I added multiple modes to the bruteforcing tool:
 Mode 1: numeric mode